swayne275/bitly-python/README.md

 I chose Python and Tornado because I have already written a reasonably performant API using these technologies for my previous work/projects, and I was limited on how much time I could dedicate to this project.
-That previous work, however, did not interact with another REST API, and were mostly synchronous.
+That previous work, however, did not interact with another REST API, and was mostly synchronous.
 I also knew that Tornado could host static assets in case I ever wanted to build a simple GUI to interact with the Bitly API.
 Tornado is also built to be async, which I knew I might want for API performance with